Concordium/concordium-dapp-examples/sponsoredTransactions/back-end/README.md

  - `POST /submitUpdateOperator`
  - `POST /submitTransfer`

 The overall flow is that the user signs a sponsored updateOperator/transfer message in the browser wallet (or mobile wallet via walletConnect) and sends the signature together with some input parameters to this backend server via one of the above endpoints.
-The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: 4129, subindex: 0} that has a similar logic to [this contract](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).
+The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: SPONSORED_TX_CONTRACT_INDEX, subindex: 0}.
+You can look up the SPONSORED_TX_CONTRACT_INDEX in the `../front-end/src/constants.ts` file.
 The backend returns the transaction hash to the front-end.
 This backend server has to have access to a blockchain node and an account (with its associated private key) that is funded with some CCD to submit the sponsored transaction to the chain.
 The backend wallet will pay for the transaction fees.

+Note:
+The smart contract {index: SPONSORED_TX_CONTRACT_INDEX, subindex: 0} has a similar logic to [this contract](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).

 See [src/main.rs](./src/main.rs) for the formats of requests and responses.
 Both requests and responses are JSON encoded.
 The requests are handled by handlers in [src/handlers.rs](./src/handlers.rs).

-The server needs access to a node so that it can invoke the `permit` function in the smart contract.

 # Contributing